MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-network-policy-server.md

 ms.technology: networking
 ---

-# Troubleshoot Network Policy Server issues
+# Network Policy Server troubleshooting guidance

 This article provides guidance for troubleshooting Network Policy Server.
 The article includes a checklist for troubleshooting, a description of known issues, and instructions for resolving specific Network Policy Server events.

-## Troubleshooting check list
+## Troubleshooting checklist

 Use this checklist to identify and resolve common Network Policy Server issues

-### Check that NPS Auditing is enabled
+### Step 1: Check that NPS Auditing is enabled

 1. Open an administrative Command Prompt window, and then enter the following command: